Queen Mary University of London: 2010 to present

 Queen Mary became one of the few university-level institutions to implement a requirement of the A* grade at A-Level after its introduction in 2010 on some of their most popular courses, such as Engineering, Law, and Medicine.

 Following on from the 2010 UK student protests, Queen Mary set fees of £9,000 per year for September 2012 entry, while also offering bursaries and scholarships.

 On 12 March 2012 it was announced that Queen Mary would be joining the Russell Group in August 2012.
 Later in March, Queen Mary and the University of Warwick announced the creation of a strategic partnership, including research collaboration, joint teaching of English, history and computer science undergraduates, and the creation of eight joint post-doctoral research fellowships.

 In January 2013, Queen Mary established the world's first professorial chair in animal replacement science.

 From 2014, Queen Mary began awarding its own degrees, rather than those of the University of London.

 Queen Mary became the first Russell Group university to offer Degree Apprenticeships and three years later was the first UK university to launch a social change degree, the BSc in Chartered Manager Degree Apprenticeship.

 In 2021, Queen Mary became the first UK university to receive the Platinum-level Engage Watermark from the National Co-ordinating Centre for Public Engagement.

+In 2024, Queen Mary University of London was affected by pro-Palestinian campus protests linked to the Gaza conflict, forming part of a wider wave of student encampments and occupations at UK universities.
+The university was reported to have been in contact with police during the demonstrations, alongside implementing security measures and disciplinary processes.
+Queen Mary cited concerns over campus access, safety and operational disruption.